YvesSchueler/SupplyDemandGPR/README.md

 Please cite the paper when using the data.

-The file also contains preliminary euro area counterparts (see below).
+The file also contains euro area counterparts (see below).

 ## Data